23-MDDN342/parameterised-space-RitaClose/README.md

 14/03/24
 I haven't really made much progress with my design, I did decide to add in a lattice in the background, just for a bit of visual complexity - and it makes sense if the vines are growing up it.
 Next I might experiment with the background further and the motion blur etc - go and rewatch the lectures from this week and add some new concepts.

+18/03/24
+Finally!
+I have triumped over the canvas resizing shenanagins.
+It was sort of straightforward now that I have done it.
+It might need further tweaking depending on whether it's only these three sizes needed or whether it needs to be 'resizeable' to any canvas size.
+But for now it's good.
+I also made some changes to my lotus flower.
+Going to come back to this later and add some new things.

 Pages Link: https://23-mddn342.github.io/parameterised-space-RitaClose/